gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 6 — Prompt Engineering: الأساسيات
+### Day 6 — Prompt Engineering: The Fundamentals

-تعلّم Zero-shot, Few-shot, Chain of Thought. الـ Prompt الجيد يساوي كود كامل.
+Learn Zero-shot, Few-shot, and Chain of Thought prompting.
+A great prompt is worth an entire codebase.

 **`Prompting`**